FlavScents AInsights Entry: Vanillyl Butyl Ether (CAS: 82654-98-6)

 4. Use in Flavors

-Vanillyl butyl ether is primarily used in sweet flavor categories, such as vanilla, chocolate, and confectionery.
-It serves as a flavor enhancer, providing depth and creaminess to formulations.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering effects.
-The compound is stable under typical processing conditions, including moderate heat and pH variations.
+Vanillyl butyl ether is utilized in various flavor categories, including bakery, confectionery, and dairy products, where it imparts a rich vanilla note.
+It serves as a flavor modifier and enhancer, providing depth and warmth to formulations.
+Typical use levels in finished food products range from 1 to 20 ppm, with higher concentrations potentially leading to overpowering effects.
+The compound is stable under typical processing conditions, including moderate heat and neutral pH levels.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature